-If you thought that the dishes served at the restaurant were the only resources based on plant-based origins, then think again.
+If you thought that the dishes served at the restaurant were the only resources based on plant-based origins, think again.
 The restaurant has shunned all animal-based products even in terms of its decorations and furnishings.
 They take pride in not using any products derived from wool or leather.

 Although movements such as veganism have grown exponentially in the last few years, they have faced some backlash in France.
 In the 1990s, the consumption of meals started to decline slightly.
 However, the country’s prime cultural identity still lies in animal-based dishes.
-For a long period, vegetables were seen as a side-dish in most restaurants.
+For a long period, vegetables were seen as a side dish in most restaurants.
 Hence, making a move like ONA’s was a challenging and brave decision.